-- Another work from The Frieze of Life.
-Munch said, "For as long as I can remember I have suffered from a deep feeling of anxiety which I have tried to express in my art." - The faces show despair and the dark colours a depressed state.
+- Munch said, "For as long as I can remember I have suffered from a deep feeling of anxiety which I have tried to express in my art." - Anxiety is closely related to The Scream.
+The faces show despair and the dark colours a depressed state.
 It shows heartbreak and sorrow and looks like a funeral procession.
-However, it could be a typical Sunday afternoon stroll on Oslo bridge in which case Munch is making a comment on the human condition. - Eight years later, in 1902, The Frieze of Life was exhibited at the 1902 Berlin exhibition to much acclaim and he quickly became known to the whole art world and his success led to a brief period of happiness in a life otherwise fraught with pain, misfortune, mental distress and excessive drinking.
+However, if it is a Sunday afternoon stroll on Oslo bridge then Munch is making a comment on the human condition. - It is a style known as Expressionism.